EPENDYMOMA

 Risk Factors

 Ependymoma’s origins are yet unknown.
 Both men and women are equally affected, and the majority of ependymomas develop between the ages of four and six.
-But people of all ages, races, and sexes are susceptible to developing the tumors.
+However, people of all ages, races, and sexes are susceptible to developing the tumors.
 Ependymomas are more likely to form in people with a hereditary disorder known as neurofibromatosis type 2.

 Ependymoma Treatments